MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 If an update is available, it will be silently downloaded, and installed the next time the app is restarted (either explicitly by the end user or by the OS), which ensures the least invasive experience for your end users.
 If an available update is mandatory, then it will be installed immediately, ensuring that the end user gets it as soon as possible.

 If you want your app to discover updates more quickly, you can also choose to call `sync` every time the app resumes from the background, by adding the following code (or something equivalent) as part of your app's startup behavior.
-You can call `sync` as frequently as you want, so when and where you call it just depends on your personal preference.
+You can call `sync` as frequently as you want, so when and where you call it depends on your personal preference.

 ```javascript
 document.addEventListener("resume", function () {